 33 Total Tax Contribution PricewaterhouseCoopers LLP (UK) 2008 Survey for The Hundred Group.
 Published February 2009.

 Note: The chart shows the average result for the economies in each region and for the world average for all economies in the study.
-Source: Doing Business database.

 Hours to comply with labour taxes and contributions